ValV/eltex-summer-school/task-04/README.md

 This program is a trivial text editor, based on ncurses library and its sister libraries (panel, menu, and form).

 #####TODO
-- [ ] resize windows upon SIGWINCH
+- [x] resize windows upon SIGWINCH
+- [ ] format input/output to/from form field (add meta structure to track lines)
+- [ ] refactor code to make it more readable